app4pc/angular2-bible/README.md

-# A  basic Angular2 latest release RC1 ("2.0.0-rc.1") project with authentication (login / logout) works as seed project
+# A  basic Angular2 latest release RC1 ("2.0.0-rc.1") project with authentication (login / logout) works as seed project with new Route

 ## Module Covered: